project-oak/oak/README.md

 Oak is a trusted computing server platform designed to run in VM-based Trusted Execution Environment (TEE).
-An application running on Oak, in the TEE hardware, can process private data confidentially, without the service provider hosting the server from accessing the data being processed.
+An application running on Oak, in the TEE hardware, can process private data confidentially, without the service provider hosting the server being able to access the data being processed.
 Oak uses Remote Attestation and Transparent Release to permit a client to verify workload identity and trace it to public source code.
 This enables the application running on Oak to make external verifiable claims of privacy, security, integrity, information flow, and functional correctness.

 In an Oak environment, a client (e.g. Android, Chrome) connects to an Oak server, and establishes an end-to-end encrypted channel with an instance of a